mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 print(system.bus.label, system.bus.layout.type)
 ```

-After modifying the `PowerSystem` type as described earlier, we can run the simulation again with the following code:
+After modifying the `PowerSystem` type as described earlier, run the simulation again with the following code:
 ```@example GeneratorReactivePowerLimits
 analysis = newtonRaphson(system)
 powerFlow!(analysis)
 nothing # hide
 ```

-Once the simulation is complete, we can verify that all generator reactive power outputs now satisfy the limits by checking the `violate` variable again:
+Once the simulation is complete, verify that all generator reactive power outputs now satisfy the limits by checking the `violate` variable again:
 ```@repl GeneratorReactivePowerLimits
 violate = reactiveLimit!(analysis)
 ```